FAQs

 How do I apply for the GNMP Match?

-Do I upload my CV/Resume to my PMCV profile?
+Do I upload my CV/resume to PMCV?

-When do I press the submit button on my PMCV Application?
+How do I submit my PMCV application?

 What is the Career Intentions Statement?

-1. Briefly introduce yourself.
+• Briefly introduce yourself.

-2. Clearly state any specific goals you have for the next 12 months
+• Clearly state any specific goals you have for the next 12 months

-3. Describe any long-term special interest areas and explain why you are passionate about them.
+• Describe any long-term special interest areas and explain why you are passionate about them.

-4. Describe your experiences relevant to the Graduate Nurse Program, including any positive feedback received or specific experiences that have shaped your progress throughout your undergraduate program.
+• Describe your experiences relevant to the Graduate Nurse Program, including any positive feedback received or specific experiences that have shaped your progress throughout your undergraduate program.

 What is a Statutory Declaration?